What is the 3D low poly landscape generator?

 PNG export fidelity & supersampling

 Like other Abstract Engine generators, downloads fire after an extra render pass through the WebGL drawing buffer.
 When your preview panel is smaller than print-ready dimensions, the exporter can upscale toward a 3840 px long edge so keynote prints stay crisp.
-Fog tint matches the horizon color you pick — align that hex with your CSS gradient for seamless landing-page composites.
+Optional transparent PNG clears the canvas alpha: the procedural sky hides for the capture frame so ridgelines composite cleanly.
+Fog tint matches the horizon color in procedural mode — align that hex with your CSS gradient for seamless landing-page composites.

 Accessibility and motion comfort

-This scene focuses on still PNG exports rather than realtime camera shake.
-Panning via orbit controls is optional — users sensitive to vestibular motion can adjust framing slowly or capture exports from the default angle.
+This scene focuses on still PNG exports rather than terrain animation.
+Panning via orbit controls is optional, and auto-spin is easy to turn off — users sensitive to vestibular motion can capture from the default angle or use Reset view.
 Pair saturated skies with high-contrast typography so WCAG contrast ratios remain intact when overlays appear atop exported PNGs.

 Craft tips for cohesive vistas